bluisblu/cttr/README.md

 However, the Japanese version is currently not yet split.

-Contributors may not use or reference source leaks from other Radical Entertainment games such as The Simpsons: Hit & Run, or LLMs which have indexed any source leaks, to match functions.
-Symbols are ripped or inferred from script bindings, RTTI, any other strings found in the game, and guesswork based on what the code does.
+Contributors may not use or reference source leaks from other Radical Entertainment games such as The Simpsons: Hit & Run.
+This also extends to use of AI/LLMs, as they may have information from those leaks in their training.

 # Dependencies